Mary Anne MacLeod Trump: Marriage, family and activities

-In the mid-1930s, while MacLeod was living with her sister in Queens, she met Fred Trump—already a property developer and builder—at a party; on a subsequent visit to Scotland, she told her family that she had met her future husband.
-They married at the Madison Avenue Presbyterian Church on January 11, 1936, with George Arthur Buttrick officiating.
+In the mid-1930s, while Mary Anne was living with her sister in Queens, she met Fred Trump—already a property developer and builder—at a party; on a subsequent visit to Scotland, she told her family that she had met her future husband.
+They married at the Madison Avenue Presbyterian Church on the Upper East Side on January 11, 1936, with George Arthur Buttrick officiating.
 The wedding reception for 25 guests was held at the Carlyle Hotel in Manhattan.
 They honeymooned in Atlantic City, New Jersey.
-On April 5, 1937, she gave birth to their first child, Maryanne, followed by Fred Jr. (1938–1981), Elizabeth (born 1942), Donald (born 1946), and Robert (1948–2020).
-The final birth led to an emergency hysterectomy, which she barely survived.
+On April 5, 1937, she gave birth to their first child, Maryanne (1937–2023), followed by Fred C. Trump Jr. (1938–1981), Elizabeth (born 1942), Donald (born 1946), and Robert (1948–2020).
+The final birth led to an emergency hysterectomy, which Mary Anne barely survived.

 The family lived in Jamaica, Queens, and later specifically in Jamaica Estates.
-At first, the couple lived in the house of MacLeod's mother-in-law; however, by 1940, the couple, having moved out, had begun an upwardly mobile existence, having taken on a Scottish domestic servant for their own household.
-MacLeod generally worked as a housewife within the family, but sometimes helped with her husband's real estate business, such as collecting coins from laundry machines in family-owned apartment buildings.
+At first, the couple lived in the house of MacLeod's mother-in-law, but by 1940 had become upwardly mobile, with their own household featuring a Scottish domestic servant.
+According to family biographer Harry Hurt III, MacLeod spent time collecting coins from laundry machines in apartment buildings owned by the family; this has also been claimed by MacLeod's children about Fred Trump's mother, Elizabeth, as well as by Donald about himself.

 MacLeod raised her children in the Presbyterian faith of her upbringing; on January 20, 2017, incoming U.S. President Donald Trump took his inaugural oath of office using a copy of the Revised Standard Version Bible given to him by his mother in 1955 when he graduated from a Presbyterian Sunday school.
-MacLeod drove a Rolls-Royce that bore the vanity plates "MMT", the initials of her name, Mary MacLeod Trump.
+MacLeod drove a Rolls-Royce with the vanity plates that bore her initials, "MMT".

-MacLeod also acted as a volunteer in a hospital and was involved in school activities and charities, including the betterment of those with cerebral palsy and efforts to improve the lives of intellectually disabled adults.
-The Trumps were active in the Salvation Army, the Boy Scouts of America, and the LightHouse for the Blind and Visually Impaired, among other charities.
+MacLeod also acted as a volunteer in a hospital and was involved in school activities and charities, including for the betterment of those with cerebral palsy and efforts to improve the lives of intellectually disabled adults.
+The Trumps were active in the Salvation Army, the Boy Scouts of America, and the Lighthouse for the Blind, among other charities.
 MacLeod had a significant role at the Women's Auxiliary of Jamaica Hospital and likewise at the Jamaica Day Nursery.
 She and her husband donated time, effort, services, and several medical buildings around New York; a 228-bed nursing home pavilion at Jamaica Hospital Medical Center, where she spent years volunteering, is named after her.
 MacLeod also belonged to several social clubs.

 As a parent, MacLeod was more reserved than her husband.
 Friends of the children observed fewer interactions with her than with him.
 In appearance, MacLeod was slight of build but was known for an elaborate hairstyle, labeled in one account a "dynamic orange swirl", similar to the hairstyle her son Donald would later become known for.

-In 1981, MacLeod's oldest son, Fred Jr., died from complications due to alcoholism.
+In 1981, Mary Anne MacLeod's oldest son, Fred C. Trump Jr., died from complications due to alcoholism.